paragonie/random_compat/README.md

 ### Usability Notice

-If PHP cannot safely generate random data, this library will throw an `Exception` when you include it, even if it's unused.
+If PHP cannot safely generate random data, this library will throw an `Exception` when you include it, even if it's never used.
 It will not fall back to insecure random data.

 ## Features